 On average, we spend so much energy preventing wrinkles but only in the space between chins and foreheads.
 The neck is often left ignored, even though this is the first part of the body to show aging signs.
 Let me explain to you.
 The skin in this area is thin and has fewer oil glands.
 It can’t moisturize itself and require gentle care.

 The main classic risk factors are stress, cumulative sun exposure, and gravity.
 Besides that, the “text neck” syndrome is becoming more prevalent.
 Say hi to the digital era!
 This is a modern problem, with people bending their necks to look down at smartphones.
 Oh man… this inoffensive habit could have lasting effects on your neck.
-In addition to pain, you may notice the horizontal wrinkles on your neck developed over time.
+In addition to pain, you may notice the horizontal wrinkles on your neck develop over time.
 How can I prevent “Text Neck”?

 Improve your posture by straightening your neck out and reducing the time you spend on your smartphone.
 Retinol, hyaluronic acid, vitamin C, and vitamin E products should always be on your hand for home skin care.
 In-office beauty procedures are a great option too.
 Consult your health care practitioner about botulinum toxin injections to soften neck banding or fillers to fill fine lines.